-A variety of rearview systems in the $60 to $80 range are sold online.
+Online, you can find a variety of rearview systems in the $60 to $80 range.
 I ordered a wireless system priced at $60.
 The monitor is a 7-inch LCD color screen with a resolution of 800 by 480 pixels.
 It has a built-in antenna.
 The system shipped from California (many come from China) and arrived in four days.

 I bench-tested the unit before installing it.
 First, I placed the monitor on the motorhome dash and connected it with a cigarette lighter adapter.
 Then I powered up the camera on the workbench using a spare battery.
-I was pleased to get good reception from 50 feet away.
+I got good reception from 50 feet away.
 Satisfied that the system worked, I then focused on how best to install it.

 The wireless feature is a huge advantage, so I wanted to try the wireless video first.
 I knew that if it proved problematic, I could use the existing video cable to hardwire the system.
 I mounted the camera at the same location as the old camera, near a 12-volt power source.
-That power source can come from one of the rear clearance lights; just turn the lights on when the system is needed.
+That power source can come from one of the rear clearance lights; when the system is needed the lights turn on.

 I had several options for situating the monitor.
 The set came with a dashboard mounting bracket.
-The monitor could be mounted over the old display; this is a good choice, especially if removal of the old monitor would leave a hole in the dash.
+I could mount the monitor over the old display; this is a good choice, especially if removal of the old monitor would leave a hole in the dash.
 Mounting it there using two-way tape or hook-and-loop fasteners would be easy.

 In my case, the old black-and-white monitor had to remain active, since it also displays holding tank, outside temperature, and compass information.
 The dash mount cluttered up the dash, so I decided on an overhead mount on the bottom of the TV cabinet.
 This location made sense, because it’s where one would normally look for a rearview mirror.

 Next, I concealed the wireless transmitter’s antenna by placing it horizontally in the rear overhead cabinet.
 The reception was a bit fuzzy.
-Adjusting the antenna so that the transmitter was vertical provided a much better picture.
+Next, I adjusted the antenna so that the transmitter was vertical and it provided a much better picture.

 Unfortunately, my display is not the quality I expected.
 It must be viewed fairly straight-on; side-view imagery is fair to poor, so the monitor should be positioned for the driver.